nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

+1. Unzip the folder.
+2. Locate the directory with [W14-B4][ezDo].jar, SampleData.xml and TestScript.md.
-1. Create a folder named 'data' in the same directory as ezDo.jar
+3. Create a folder named 'data' in the same directory as [W14-B4][ezDo].jar.
-2. Move sampleTask.xml into the 'data' folder
+4. Move sampleTask.xml into the 'data' folder.
-3. Rename sampleTask.xml to ezDo.xml
+5. Rename sampleTask.xml to ezDo.xml.
-4. run ezDO.jar
+6. Return back to the directory with [W14-B4][ezDo].jar and TestScript.md.
+7. Rename [W14-B4][ezDo].jar to ezDo.jar.
+8. Run ezDo.jar.

 Initially, ezDo sorts tasks lexicographically by name.